2.6.4 Community integration program

 Communication

 Timely communication of accurate and reliable information between the Agent and the TAC is essential.
-In general, information relevant to the management of individual claims is made available as it comes to hand.
+Information and decisions relevant to the management of individual claims should be made available as it comes to hand.

 Share critical information or incidents immediately by telephone.